jonathanputra23/React-Store-Transactions/README.md

 ### Running the Application

 1. Start the development server: `npm start`
-2. Start the database server: 'node Express.js'
+2. Start the database server: `node Express.js`
 3. Open your web browser and navigate to `http://localhost:3000` to access the application.

 ### Using the Application